dsccommunity/SharePointDsc/README.md

 ### 0.4.0

-* Fixed issue with nested modules� cmdlets not being found
+* Fixed issue with nested modules’ cmdlets not being found

 ### 0.3.0